 - A project slot is available in the destination license.

-The migration has the following limitations:
+Project migration to a different region has the following limitations:

-- Shared issue filters in the issue tracker lose their shared status.
+- Shared issue filters in the Issue Tracker lose their shared status.

 - In authoring tools (Revit/Navisworks/etc.), model links, export settings, and scheduled export settings are lost.